 When the survey was completed the results were analysed by the surgery and a report (Appendix D) was sent to the PPG by email (Appendix E).
 Only 1 member of the group chose to comment on the report.

 Agree with the PPG an action plan setting out the prorities and proposals arising out of the local practice survey

-We also plan to extend the number of clinics available to book online, to include some Nurses appointments e.g. flu clinics and greatly increase the numbers of patient registered to use online facilities for both booking appointments and ordering prescriptions.
+We will plan to extend the number of clinics available to book online, to include some Nurses appointments e.g. flu clinics and greatly increase the numbers of patient registered to use online facilities for both booking appointments and ordering prescriptions.

-An email (appendix F) was sent to the group informing them of our proposal to extend, and improve the use of, online appointments and allow them an opportunity to provide feedback.
-Two PPG members chose to respond to the email with the following comments, the second of which will be discussed and acted upon.
+An email (Appendix F) was sent to the group informing them of our proposals and to allow them an opportunity to provide feedback.
+1 patient responded to the email informing us that she was very please with our proposals, especially about the automated arrival system.

-Publish the Local Patient Participation Report on the Practice Website
+Publish the Local Patient Participation Report on the Practice Webesite